bjoern-sellnau/vaccine/README.md

 Vaccine
 =======

+**This README is momentarily outdated.
+I hope to have it fixed soon.**

 Vaccine is a temporary treatment
 (until [Harmony](http://en.wikipedia.org/wiki/ECMAScript#Features_under_discussion))
 to JavaScript's modularity problem that works by injecting a small script into